All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How quickly might semaglutide reduce binge eating episodes?

 Based on available reports, many patients notice reduced food cravings and preoccupation within the first few weeks of treatment, even at lower doses.
-However, individual responses vary widely, and the dose escalation schedule for semaglutide means full effects may not be apparent for several months.
+But individual responses vary widely, and the dose escalation schedule for semaglutide means full effects may not be apparent for several months.

 Can semaglutide replace therapy for BED?